EXCLUSIVE-Inside the hangar at the centre of the $1 bln Airbus-Qatar jet dispute

 EROSION

-Airbus acknowledges quality flaws to the A350s, but denies they pose any safety risk because of the number of backup systems and tolerance built into the design.
+Airbus acknowledges quality flaws on the A350s, but denies they pose any safety risk because of the number of backup systems and tolerance built into the design.

 Qatar Airways has argued this can't be known until further analysis, and is refusing to take more of the planes.